ahmadhatahet/ai-cookbooks/README.md

-# hands-on Projects with newest AI technologies
+# Hands-on Projects with the newest AI technologies

 ## Projects